-- Planning Area 1 Review the structure of the R10 area and road reserves located south of the Southwest highway and east of the Rail reserve entrance policy/structure plan to identify and recommend development and subdivision opportunities for landowners whilst preserving landscape, remnant vegetation and consideration of role in providing green linkages through town. - Development Investigation Area 5 requires studies to be undertaken by the landowners to determine the suitability and capability of the land to accommodate onsite effluent disposal systems prior to consideration of amending the Town Planning Scheme to accommodate special residential or residential development.
-The area has been nominated as potentially suitable for rezoning subject to the remainder of the lot being protected and preserved for its landscape and environmental values as a transition to the Golden Valley Tree Park.
+- Planning Area 1 Review the structure of the R10 area and road reserves located south of the South West Highway and east of the Rail reserve entrance policy/structure plan to identify and recommend development and subdivision opportunities for landowners whilst preserving landscape, remnant vegetation and consideration of role in providing green linkages through town. - Development Investigation Area 5 requires studies to be undertaken by the landowners to determine the suitability and capability of the land to accommodate onsite effluent disposal systems prior to consideration of amending the Town Planning Scheme .
+The mechanism applied to the site will be determined through the rezoning process.
+The area has been nominated as potentially suitable for rezoning subject to protection and preservation of its landscape and environmental values as a transition to the Golden Valley Tree Park.
 The rezoning process will require that the area is nominated as a structure plan area in accordance with Scheme Requirements.
-Development/subdivision form will be dependent on the outcomes of a detailed site analysis of landscape
+Development/subdivision form will be dependent on: